General Dentist Providing Tooth-Colored Fillings in Dunwoody

 A dental filling is a common procedure we use for restoring the integrity of a tooth that has been affected by decay.
 Fillings reduce the amount of bacteria in the patient’s mouth, make the tooth healthier overall, and can delay the need for additional dental work.

 The procedure for a tooth-colored filling isn’t all that different from that of traditional silver fillings.
-To ensure your complete comfort throughout the procedure, we will administer a local anesthetic to the area, and nitrous oxide is available if you desire a little extra relaxation.
+To ensure your complete comfort throughout the procedure, we will administer a local anesthetic to the area, and laughing gas is available if you desire a little extra relaxation.
 Then, we begin by removing all decay from the tooth.
 Tooth-colored fillings require less tooth preparation than amalgam, meaning more of your natural structure will stay intact, and you’ll have to sit through less drilling.

 Now it’s time for the filling.
 The composite resin is packed into the prepared area using special tools, then shaped to fit your bite just like it should.
 Once the filling has been hardened and polished, the procedure is complete, and your tooth is back to its regular health!